Discover DBCC CheckIdent: Top 5 Usage

 Handling Issues with Applications

 If the identity column is not correctly managed, applications that rely on consecutive identity values may experience problems.
-Such errors can be avoided with this DBCC command.
+This DBCC command can avoid such errors.

 For Example: